Frequently Asked Questions About Teacher Certification

 A: The state curriculum standards are the Texas Essential Knowledge and Skills (TEKS).
 These specify what students at each grade level and content area are expected to know and be able to do.
 Student assessment of these curriculum standards is through the State of Texas Assessments of Academic Readiness (STAAR) program

 A: No. The Institute is designed to be a pre-service preparation experience prior to your teaching internship or practicum.
-It introduces you to research-based instructional strategies and equips you with the skills that you will need for successfully stepping into the classroom.
+In the Institute you will learn how to teach.
+We will introduces you to research-based instructional strategies and equip you with the skills that you will need for successfully stepping into the classroom.

 A: In our profession, teachers must accept an awesome array of responsibilities that are outlined in the Educator Standards.